 According to recent data released by the US Public Health Service, an estimated 76 million people acquire foodborne disease (FBDs) annually, with 300,000 hospitalizations and 5,000 deaths.
 Special risks of death exist in elderly persons or individuals who are immunocompromised or pregnant.
-The most common causes of contaminated food products are inadequate refrigeration, unsanitary food preparation and processing conditions, infected food handlers, and infectious organisms including:
+The most common causes of contaminated food products in Boston are inadequate refrigeration, unsanitary food preparation and processing conditions, infected food handlers, and infectious organisms including:

 Botulism.
 This is usually found in canned foods where the can has been dented, or the canning process was incorrectly carried out.
 The most common foods for this to occur in are corn, green beans, and peas.
 However, botulism can also occur in restaurants where food is stored incorrectly or not heated well.
 Honey spores can also cause botulism in infants.

 Campylobacter is found in the stool of poultry, various other birds, and farm animals.
 Children, who get if from eating poultry that has been improperly cooked or drinking milk that has not been pasteurized, most easily contract it.

 Clostridium can be found both human and animal stool.
 Children usually contract this because food handlers have failed to wash their hands correctly, and food is left sitting for a time, such as on top of a steam table.

 E. coli can also be found in both human and animal stool, and can spread via the wrong handing of food.
 The most severe cases arise from consuming ground beef that has not been fully cooked, as well as consuming unpasteurized apple juice or milk.
 Consuming fruit or vegetables without first properly washing them can also cause cases.